rootstrap/tech-guides/python/cookiecutter-django.md

-# How starting a new Django project with Cookiecutter
+# How to start a new Django project with Cookiecutter

 ## Install Cookiecutter
 `$ pip install cookiecutter`